wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getunconfirmedbalance.md

 ---
-title: zec:getunconfirmedbalance \[POST\] {disallowed}
+title: getunconfirmedbalance  {disallowed} - Zcash
-description: Returns the servers total unconfirmed balance
+description: Example code for the getunconfirmedbalance  {disallowed} json-rpc method. Сomplete guide on how to use getunconfirmedbalance  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters